maplant/my-website/articles/2024-12-03-preprint-Scheme-to-the-Spec-Part-I:-Concurrent-Cycle-Collection.md

 [^3]: Now, if we were able to construct a `Gc` manually, i.e. by manually instanciating its fields with a copied
       [`NonNull`](https://doc.rust-lang.org/std/ptr/struct.NonNull.html#impl-Copy-for-NonNull%3CT%3E),
       our invariant would not hold.
-But Gc's field is private, and thus we can be assured that a `Gc` can only be created by user code via the `new` - which instanciates a new `Gc` with a ref count of one - or `clone` functions - which increment the reference count.
+But Gc's field is private, and thus we can be assured that a `Gc` can only be created by user code via the `new` - which instantiates a new `Gc` with a ref count of one - or `clone` functions - which increment the reference count.
 Since `drop` only runs when a variable is [no longer live](https://en.wikipedia.org/wiki/Safety_and_liveness_properties), we know that it corresponds to a decrement in the ref count.
 Drop is not
       _guaranteed_ to be invoked for an object, a user could call [`forget`](https://doc.rust-lang.org/std/mem/fn.forget.html) with the object and its destructor will not be run.
 But practically speaking, the destructor for an object